jedi101/heiseminus/README.md

 3. Click on unpacked extension
 4. Browse to the folder where you downloaded this repo

-This should work in all Chrome Based Web Browsers.
+This should work in all chrome based web browsers.

-Have Fun!
+Have Fun ❤

 #### ToDo
-- [ ] add documentation
+- [x] add documentation
 - [ ] write tests
 - [ ] automate tests
-- [ ] profit
+- [x] profit